3 min read

 Microsoft Licensing Update: Business Premium vs Office 365 E3 Compared

-Microsoft 365 Business Premium and Office 365 E3 are often compared because they now sit at nearly the same price point.
-Despite that similarity, they deliver very different security and management outcomes.
+Microsoft 365 Business Premium and Office 365 E3 sit at nearly the same price point but delivery very different security and management outcomes.

-The decision is not really about productivity apps.
-It comes down to whether the licenses you are paying for align with how identity, devices, email, and data are protected inside your tenant.
+The decision comes down to whether your licenses align with how identity, devices, email, and data are protected inside your tenant.

-With Microsoft pricing and feature changes taking effect on July 1, 2026, this comparison matters more than it did even a year ago.
+With Microsoft pricing and feature changes taking effect on July 1, 2026, this comparison matters more than ever.

 How Microsoft 365 Business Premium Compares to Office 365 E3